What Is “Substantial Completion” and Why Does It Matter?

 Similar to a statute of limitations, a statute of repose begins on a set date and acts as a complete bar to claims for breach of warranty and design defects.
 Unlike the statute of limitations, the statute of repose accrues regardless of the date of discovery or the reasonableness of discovery.
 In Nebraska, the statute of repose is ten years from the point of substantial completion.
 For example, in Witherspoon v.
 Sides Const.
 Co., Inc., a homeowner’s action against a contractor for damage resulting from a broken pipe was timely because it was filed within ten years of completion of the home.

 In sum, contractors and builders should be aware of the length of the statute of limitations and the statute of repose in their respective jurisdictions and consider how the date of substantial completion may limit or bar a property owner from bringing a future claim.
-If you have any questions about how a substantial completion date may impact your project, please do not hesitate to contact one of the members of Koley Jessen’s Construction Industry Practice Area.
+If you have any questions about how a substantial completion date may impact your project, please do not hesitate to contact one of the members of Koley Jessen’s Construction Industry and Litigation Practice Area.